Annecy Old Town copyright French Moments

 Notre-Dame de Liesse, Annecy © French Moments

-To the left of the church is the former town-hall which has been converted into a presbytery.
+To the left of the church is the former town hall, which has been converted into a presbytery.

 The former town-hall of Annecy, place Notre-Dame © French Moments

 The little house dates from the 18th century and features an elegant double staircase with fine wrought iron railings added in 1771.
-The coat of arms of Annecy (a trout) can be seen along the front of the central balcony.

-The Lion fountain in the centre of the square is made up of an obelisk and four lions and turtles.
-The lions symbolise power and the turtles longevity.
-The fountain was installed in 1859 to mark the completed works for the supply of drinking water to Annecy.
+The lions symbolize power, and the turtles symbolize longevity.
+The fountain was installed in 1859 to mark the completion of the works for the supply of drinking water to Annecy.

 Old streets around Notre-Dame

-North of Place Notre-Dame extends the shopping precinct of Annecy.
-Most of the streets are pedestrianised: Rue Royale, Rue du Pâquier and the long Rue Carnot which leads to the modern Courier shopping centre.
+Most streets are pedestrianised: Rue Royale, Rue du Pâquier and the long Rue Carnot, which leads to the modern Courier shopping centre.

-At the crossroads of Rue Royale, Rue Notre-Dame, Rue du Pâquier and Rue Carnot is the old St John’s Well (Puits Saint-Jean).
+The old St John’s Well (Puits Saint-Jean) is at the crossroads of Rue Royale, Rue Notre-Dame, Rue du Pâquier, and Rue Carnot.

 St John's well, Annecy © French Moments